edgedb/edgedb/docs/datamodel/modules.rst

 Modules
 =======

-Your schema consists of several **modules**.
-Modules have a unique name and can be used to organize large schemas.
+Every EdgeDB database can contain several **modules**, each with a unique name.

-Schemas consist of several kinds of "schema objects", including object types (equivalent to tables in SQL), functions, scalar types, and expression aliases.
+Modules can be used to organize large schemas.

-Each of these things has a name.
-Two schema elements in the same module can't share the same name.
+Modules can contain a wide range of *schema elements*: object types (equivalent to tables in SQL), custom scalar types, expression aliases, abstract links and properties, functions, and more.
+Each of these schema elements has a name; no two elements in the same module can share the same name.

 You can split up your schemas however you see fit.
 Most users put their entire schema inside a single module called ``default``.